2018 PODS Fellows

 Marine Colon de Franciosi

 Marine has conducted research in various settings, from Handicap International Montreal to ELIMU Impact Evaluation Centre in Kenya with Professor Matthieu Chemin to identify effective poverty reduction measures through randomized experiments.
-As an accomplished marathon runner and a graduate in Economics and International Development Studies, she is excited to apply data science techniques to her future development research projects.
+An accomplished marathon runner and a graduate in Economics and International Development Studies, she is excited to apply data science techniques to her future development research projects.

 During PODS, Marine interned at Laboratoire d'Innovation Urbaine de Montreal (previously named Smart City) and worked with datasets related to the recent Open Data Policy.